wp-plugins/wp-lister-for-ebay/readme.txt

 2. Profile Editor

 == Changelog ==
+= 1.4.4 =
+* added option to show product thumbnails on listings page
+* improved warning before deleting listings from archive
+* removed deprecated order update mode setting
+* fixed layout issues in edit product page
+* fixed various non-translatable strings
+* fixed php 5.4 strict messages
+* fixed issue with non-existing products with pdf invoice plugin
+* fixed site url for eBay Malaysia

+= 1.4.3 =
+* added option to limit number of items displayed by gallery widgets
+* added option to select tax rate to be used when creating orders with VAT enabled
+* added support for editing imported compatibility tables (beta)
+* show warning when scheduled wp-cron jobs are not executed
+* improved "(not) on ebay" product filters

+= 1.4.2 =
+* fixed issue with VAT being added to item price in orders when prices are entered with tax
+* fixed rare issue regarding line endings
+* updated italian translation (thanks Valerio)

+= 1.4.1 =
+* added support for classified ads (beta) (Pro)
+* update ended items automatically when deactivating auto-relist profile option
+* show when auto-relist is enabled in applied profile on listings page

 = 1.4.0 =
 * improved auto relist option - filter scheduled items and option to cancel schedule
 * fixed undefined method wpdb::check_connection error in pre 3.9